 Appetite suppressants are used to help people lose weight – if you feel less hungry, then you eat less which, over time, will leave you feeling lighter.

-There are various different types of appetite suppressants out there, which range from natural appetite suppressants to manufactured suppressants.
+There are various different types of appetite suppressants out there, which range from appetite suppressants to manufactured suppressants.
 Some work by reducing your appetite, while others work by blocking the absorption of certain nutrients or increasing the number of calories you burn.

 If you’ve heard of appetite suppressants, but aren’t sure about what they are, how they work, or the side effects of taking them, keep reading this article for further details.